davidfeng88/CollisionViz/README.md

 }
 ```
 The state contains three slices:
-- `filters` contains filters for the collisions (map bounds, start time and finish time).
-The start time and finish time are set by the control panel and rendered by the map information box.
-Map bounds are set by the map.
+- `filters` contains filters (start time and finish time) for the collisions.
+They are set by the control panel and rendered by the map information box.
 Whenever a filter is updated, an AJAX request is sent to the backend with the filter, and collisions that meet those conditions are populated in the `collisions` slice.
 - `collisions` contains all the collisions that meet the filter conditions.
 It is set by the filters and rendered by the map component.

 ### Filtering the collisions